EvaGraceSmith/Reading-Notes/401/class-02.md

 ## Express, NPM, TDD, CI/CD
 ____

-Express software helps you more easily write a server.
+Express software helps you more easily write server software, and learning test driven development helps you improve the quality of your code.

 ### [An introduction to NodeJS and Express](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction)

-1. Explain middleware, answer as though I were a non-technical recruiter.
+#### 1. Explain middleware, answer as though I were a non-technical recruiter.

 "Middleware is software that helps different programs or systems communicate with each other.
 Think of it as a bridge or a translator between different applications.